William Beveridge: Eugenics

 In the 1940s, Beveridge credited the Eugenics Society with promoting the children's allowance, which was incorporated into his 1942 report.
 However, whilst he held views in support of eugenics, he did not believe the report had any overall "eugenic value".
 Professor Danny Dorling said that "there is not even the faintest hint" of eugenic thought in the report.

-Dennis Sewell states, "On the day the House of Commons met to debate the Beveridge Report in 1943, its author slipped out of the gallery early in the evening to address a meeting of the Eugenics Society at the Mansion House. ...
+Beveridge was keen to convince everyone that his social reforms vision was compatible with all political agendas and philosophical creeds: Dennis Sewell states, "On the day the House of Commons met to debate the Beveridge Report in 1943, its author slipped out of the gallery early in the evening to address a meeting of the Eugenics Society at the Mansion House. ...
 His report he was keen to reassure them, was eugenic in intent and would prove so in effect. ...
 The idea of child allowances had been developed within the society with the twin aims of encouraging the educated professional classes to have more children than they currently did and, at the same time, to limit the number of children born to poor households.
 For both effects to be properly stimulated, the allowance needed to be graded: middle-class parents receiving more generous payments than working-class parents. ...
 The Home Secretary had that very day signalled that the government planned a flat rate of child allowance.
 But Beveridge, alluding to the problem of an overall declining birth rate, argued that even the flat rate would be eugenic.
 Nevertheless, he held out hope for the purists."
 'Sir William made it clear that it was in his view not only possible but desirable that graded family allowance schemes, applicable to families in the higher income brackets, be administered concurrently with his flat rate scheme,' reported the Eugenics Review.